Information for Researchers

 - Rutgers Open Access Journals

 Citation management is a very important part of the research process.
 It is also often referred to as bibliographic management or reference management.
 It involves what formats are used for storing and retrieving the bibliographic data, ensuring the quality of data in terms of accuracy and currency, and what styles are available to use for citing, etc. Managing bibliographic data can be a daunting process, requiring tedious manual work and meticulous attention to details.
 However, with more and more bibliographic management tools available and widely used by researchers, the research process has become easier and simpler in terms of storing, organizing, retrieving, citing, and sharing references and managing PDFs, images, etc. Users should take advantage of these tools to meet their needs.

 Citation Management Tools Supported by Rutgers University Libraries

-The following four tools are being used by students, faculty, and staff of Rutgers and legacy UMDNJ:
+The following four tools are being used by students, faculty, and staff of Rutgers University:

-- RefWorks — a web based reference management tool accessible to Rutgers faculty, students and staff via your NetID and password at https://sakai.rutgers.edu/refworks/refworksacct.jsp.
-To learn how to use RefWorks, you may visit the links below for FAQs, tutorials, LibGuides, and other instructions:
+RefWorks — ProQuest’s web based reference management tool accessible to Rutgers faculty, students and staff via your NetID and password at http://www.libraries.rutgers.edu/refworks

 - Zotero — is a free and open source research tool.
 It includes the add-on for Firefox and a stand-alone application for Windows with browsers extensions for Chrome, Safari, and Firefox.
 The Zotero web account allows you to easily sync your references from one computer to another.
 Use the following links to download or learn how to use Zotero: